projectara/greybus-spec/source/index.rst

-﻿..
+﻿.. highlight:: none

+..
 These substitution definitions allow us to rev the Greybus protocol consistently throughout the document.

 .. |gb-major| replace:: 0